 A short hike up to the viewpoint near the Visitor’s Center was about all we could manage with three kids.

-It is possible to drive to the summit if you have a 4WD vehicle and a full tank of gas (we were unprepared and had neither of those things).
+It is possible to drive to the summit if you have a 4WD vehicle and a full tank of gas (check with visitor’s center / not recommended for children).
 The day we were there, the road was closed for a long time because of snow and ice!
 Who knew in Hawaii?

 The views on a clear day give a sense of the scope and magnitude of Mauna Loa and Hualālai in the distance.